 Created 1 May 2016

-This is a presentation I gave at PyCon 2016 in Portland.
+I gave it at PyCon 2016 in Portland.
 You can read the slides and text on this page, or watch the video, or open the actual presentation in your browser (use right and left arrows to advance the slides).

 Python is a great language.
 We love it for its flexibility and dynamism.
 With discipline, we use Python in ways similar to stricter languages, and build large systems successfully.